explosion/spaCy/website/docs/api/goldparse.md

 Encode labelled spans into per-token tags, using the [BILUO scheme](/api/annotation#biluo) (Begin, In, Last, Unit, Out).
-Returns a list of unicode strings, describing the tags.
+Returns a list of strings, describing the tags.
 Each tag string will be of the form of either `""`, `"O"` or `"{action}-{label}"`, where action is one of `"B"`, `"I"`, `"L"`, `"U"`.
 The string `"-"` is used where the entity offsets don't align with the tokenization in the `Doc` object.
 The training algorithm will view these as missing values. `O` denotes a non-entity token. `B` denotes the beginning of a multi-token entity, `I` the inside of an entity of three or more tokens, and `L` the end of an entity of two or more tokens. `U` denotes a single-token entity.

 > #### Example
 >